mallicksubhransu/Consumer-Credit-Worthiness-Prediction/README.md

 # Consumer Credit Worthiness Prediction
- The Project used a dataset provided by the Caspian Investment firm for prediction of loan approval
+The Project used a dataset provided by the Caspian Investment firm for prediction of loan approval.
- # Consumer Credit Worthiness Prediction

 This repository contains code and documentation for predicting consumer credit worthiness using various classification models.
 The project encompasses a comprehensive data analysis pipeline, including hypothesis making, exploratory data analysis, data quality checking, hypothesis validation, preprocessing, feature engineering, feature selection, and model evaluation.
 Stratified 5-fold cross-validation is employed to make predictions for a test dataset using the following classification models:

 1. Logistic Regression